Skip to main content

 AI Intake & Lead Handling

-AI intake should feel patient, guided, and easy to understand.
+AI intake should feel patient, guided, and easy to understand

-HandWrist patients often have a lot to explain before they feel comfortable scheduling a consultation.
+Hand & Wrist patients often have a lot to explain before they feel comfortable scheduling a consultation.
 They may be unsure which service applies to their situation, or they may have questions about the process before they are ready to commit.
 The intake experience should make that easy, not add more confusion.
-Yet a recent audit of 500 U.S. practices found that only 33% replied to email inquiries and 40% picked up the phone.
-That gap is where AI intake earns its place.
+Yet a recent study of 500 U.S. practices shows how often that first message goes unanswered, and that gap is where AI intake earns its place.

 With DomeChat™, the website can walk visitors through initial questions at their own pace, collect the context your team needs, and send it along so the follow up conversation starts with a clear picture.
 For hand & wrist practices, that first interaction often determines whether someone moves forward or keeps searching.